 When logging into a remote node, you will have to specify both logins.
 Teleport

 --user flag, while the node login will be

 These examples assume your localhost username is 'joe':

-tsh allows you to login into the cluster without connecting to any master nodes:
+tsh login allows you to log in to the cluster without connecting to any master nodes: